-Why is the launch of ISRO's GSAT 7A so important for the Indian Air Force?
+Why ISRO's GSAT 7A is built exclusively for the Indian Air Force?

 New Delhi, Dec 19: The Indian Space Research Organisation (Isro) will launch the country's newest satellite GSAT-7A, which will give a boost to the defence forces' communication capabilities, from Andhra Pradesh's Sriharikota on Wednesday.